 A 2010 study also looked into psyllium use for gastrointestinal issues.
 This study indicated the psyllium had gut-stimulating effects, and caused laxative effects.
 In turn, researchers claimed it may help in gastrointestinal problems (9).

-8Dried prunes may prove a superior source for anti constipation remedies than psyllium.
+8Dried prunes is a colon cleanse that may prove to be a superior source for anti constipation remedies than psyllium.
 A 2011 study put dried prunes and psyllium up against each other.
 The study showed that prunes had a more significant effect in measures, including spontaneous bowel movements per week and stool consistency scores.
 Researchers inferred that prunes were then a safe and well-tolerated anti constipation remedy (10).

 Another review concluded that fiber was ‘moderately’ effective, but that it had some side effects (12).